AngelD2000/Basic-System-Call/README.md

 ## Things I learned:
 1. copy_to and copy_from user is important because the memeory address are not the same between user space and kernel space (i.e logical/virtural vs. physical memory)
-2. It takes wayyyyy to long to compile and see if something is working or not -> LKM is FIRE
+2. It takes too long to compile and see if something is working or not -> LKM is FIRE